 Different ways to give, help, and share

 You can always find many ways to help.
 It could be mainly financial help that most folks are looking for but is not limited to that.
 In fact, one of the most valuable ways to help is to give your precious time to others.
 Volunteering for a cause and something that you believe in, and are passionate about, is a great way to help others.
 There are many organizations that need folks willing to give their time and help.
+There are also many ways in which seniors can volunteer.
 Some other ways are by simply lending a patient ear, and listening to problems faced by others.

 You can also provide support by just being there for those who need help and give advice if possible.
 This may help unburden their stress and make them feel better.
 Sharing your knowledge by teaching someone something new, or what they are struggling with, and helping solve their problems is another way of helping.
 So there are literally many ways to help, no matter how small.“You give but little when you give of your possessions.
 It is when you give of yourself that you truly give.” - Kahil Gibran